zalenix/portaldocs/portal-sdk/templates/design-patterns-style-guide.md

 * Use 13px as body-text size
 * Wrap text at 75 characters per line
 * All the line style icons align with the monoline icon style from Full MDL Icon font.
-* We use 4 px grid system.
-The smallest padding/margin is 4 px.
+* We use 4px grid system.
+The smallest padding/margin is 4px.

 ### External link